narner/MyWebsite/content/projects_and_work/Push_To_Talk_Audio_Chat_App.md

 date: "2021-09-06"
 ---

-Through December 2019 to Feburary 2020, [Julie Young](https://twitter.com/juliey4) worked together on a push-to-talk audio chat app; Julie designed the app, and I built it.
+Through December 2019 to Feburary 2020, [Julie Young](https://twitter.com/juliey4) and I worked together on a push-to-talk audio chat app; Julie designed the app, and I built it.
 The app let people create audio channels that would be broadcast to others in a nearby physical location.

 Users could see available nearby channels and join them.
 Using the push-to-talk interface, they could talk to the channel.